oktadev/okta-blog/_source/_posts/2021-10-22-angular-graphql.md

 }
 ```

-## Create an Angular GraphQL Client
+## Create an Angular GraphQL client

 Angular provides a command-line tool that makes it easy for anybody to set up and maintain an Angular project.
 The Angular CLI tool can be installed globally using `npm` by running the following command.